zoxpx/pxdocs/content/portworx-install-with-kubernetes/aws/shared/1-prepare.md

 * `"type=gp2,size=200"`
 * `"type=gp2,size=100","type=io1,size=200,iops=1000"`

-You will use the template spec later, in the _Install Portworx with Kubernetes_ topic.
+You will use the template spec later in the installation.

 #### Method 2: Use existing EBS volumes as templates